Andrei Kiyko: Trial and imprisonment

 Before he could be put on trial, Kiyko was ordered to undergo a psychiatric evaluation at the Saint Petersburg Psychiatric Hospital No. 6, which concluded that he was insane.
 Unsatisfied with the results, Justice Elena Volkova ruled that he should be re-examined at the Serbsky Center in Moscow - the results from this ruled that Kiyko was sane, but suffered from unspecified health issues.

 Eventually, he was put on trial for the cases to which he had confessed.
 While family members demanded that he be given a life sentence, prosecutor Natalya Kuznetsova took into account Kiyko's illness and willing confession and instead demanded 25 years imprisonment.
 In the end, he was found guilty of a majority of the charges and sentenced to 22 years imprisonment.
 Upon hearing the verdict, the mothers of the deceased victims expressed that while they felt disgust whenever they looked at Kiyko, they were still satisfied with the verdict and wanted to move on.

 2022 confession and sentence

 In June 2022, news sites reported that Kiyko had spontaneously confessed to a third murder dating back to 2005.
 In said confession, he claimed that on April 25, 2005, he accosted a 27-year-old woman named Tatyana at Sosnovsky Park, using his usual method of threatening at knifepoint.
 However, she resisted him too heavily, which supposedly forced him to strangle her and discard the body within the park's confines.

 Soon afterwards, Kiyko was charged with this murder and brought to court in Saint Petersburg.
 He eventually recanted his confession, claiming the police had extracted it from him by force, but as he had provided details only the killer could know, he was found guilty and given an additional 25-year sentence to be served concurrently with his previous one.

+2025 Russia-Ukraine war desertion

+On May 27, 2026, it was reported that police was searching Kiyko after he disappeared, Kiyko who signed a military contract to being deployed in the Russia-Ukraine war deserted from a hospital in mid 2025, the information came one year later after officials tried to hide it.
+As for August 2026, there's no public information about localization.

+According to Fontanka reports, its possible that Kiyko has died in the war, his mother claimed that she received a document that indicated that Kiyko disappeared after a drone attacked a trench were he was located but no body was recovered, his death has not been officially confirmed by Russian authorities.